UAMS-DBMI/PosdaTools/docs/src/installation.md

 git clone https://code.imphub.org/scm/pt/oneposda.git
 ```

-You can place this directory anywhere you like.
+You can place this directory anywhere you like, however we recommend placing it
+in a location owned by a dedicated user (or root).
+Any admin working on
+this installation will need access to this directory, so it may not make sense
+for it to be owned by a normal user.

-After it has finished downloading move into the directory and initialize your configuration, this will also download the docker containers.
+After it has finished downloading move into the directory and initialize your
+configuration (this will also download the docker containers).

 ```bash
 cd oneposda